nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 ### List Bridge Domains

-Login to the EDA UI using the assigned Group ID and EDA credentials provided to you.
+Log in to the EDA UI using the assigned Group ID and EDA credentials provided to you.

 The EDA platform consists of the core and the apps that extend it and provide the resources for declarative network management.
 Although you can make your own apps, Nokia already provides an extensive library of pre-installed apps that can handle a lot of configuration tasks.
 Programming your own app is beyond the scope of this exercise.